SooryaCodes/NexVox/README.md

 - **Immersive Voice Rooms**: Create and join voice rooms with spatial audio technology that simulates real-world sound positioning.
 - **Live Rooms**: Discover active conversations happening in real-time across different categories and interests.
 - **Ambient Rooms**: Background audio environments to enhance productivity, relaxation, or focus.
+- **Automated Voice Conversations**: Experience AI-powered voice conversations between participants with natural-sounding speech synthesis.
+- **Voice Customization**: Each participant gets a unique voice with customized pitch and rate variations for better identification.
+- **Hand Raise Recognition**: Raise your hand to be acknowledged in ongoing conversations with voice feedback.
+- **Dynamic Speaker Selection**: Intelligent speaker selection algorithm that prevents the same person from speaking twice in a row.
 - **Rich User Profiles**: Customizable profiles with detailed statistics and personalization options.
 - **Friend System**: Connect with others, see who's online, and join rooms together.
 - **Real-time Chat**: Text chat functionality within voice rooms for enhanced communication.